ramashanker/aws/certification/day13/Concept.md

 ### Stateless
     Nacl is stateless:If configure inbound need explicitely to configure outbound policy Network ACLs to allow outbound traffic on ports 1024 - 65535

+## Code Build

+### Its use buildspec.yml file
+    For automatically encript at the end it can use AWS KMS